retiutut/OpenBCI_EMG_Slideshow/README.md

 Install the OpenBCI GUI and connect with hardware, then stream the data to this app using Open Sound Control (OSC) via the Networking Widget.

-### Setup
+### Setup and Electrode Placement
 Use Channels 3 and 4 with either the Cyton or Ganglion.
-Refer to the following illustration for details.
-Hand is **palm up*.
+Refer to the following illustration for details. **Hand is palm up, with electrodes attached at specific locations on the inner forearm**.
+Ideally, user is sitting in a chair with arm rests or laying down.
+Direct user to let arm rest by his/her side with palm facing up.

 ![EMG_Electrode_Placement](images/OpenBCI_EMG_Slideshow-Electrode_Placement.jp2)